The Inbetweeners 2: Box office

 The Inbetweeners 2 grossed £2.75 million on its opening day of 6 August 2014, surpassing its predecessor as the top grossing opening day in the UK for a comedy film.
 By the end of its first weekend, it topped the UK box office with a gross of £12.5 million, surpassing Transformers: Age of Extinction (£11.7 million) as the largest UK opening in 2014; this, however, was less than the £13.2 million opening of The Inbetweeners Movie in 2011.
 It topped the box office for a second week, in which it grossed £9.83 million.
 In its third week, it fell to second spot behind new release Lucy.

 In its opening week in Australia, the film grossed $3.155 million in Australian dollars, topping the box office and pushing Guardians of the Galaxy into second place.
 It fell to second place in its second week, with Guardians of the Galaxy returning to top spot.

 As of 12 October 2014, the film had made $55,652,783 in the United Kingdom, $6,598,273 in Australia, and $473,316 in New Zealand.

 With an overall gross of £33.3 million, The Inbetweeners 2 was the highest grossing British or Irish film in the domestic market in 2014, ahead of Paddington (£27.9 million).
 It was the third highest grossing of any film in the UK and Ireland in 2014, after The Lego Movie and The Hobbit: The Battle of the Five Armies.

 Critical reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 68% based on 41 reviews.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 69% based on 42 reviews - with an average critic rating of 5.9/10.
 The site's consensus reads: "The hapless Inbetweeners reunite for another raunchy adventure that will satisfy fans' appetite for laughs, but a downturn in plausibility along with an uptick in mean-spiritedness makes for less fun than their previous exploits."
 On Metacritic, the film has a 55/100 rating based on 7 critics, indicating "mixed or average reviews".